finmoorhouse/hti/src/episodes/82-tom-kalil.md

 *Let us know if we missed any resources and we'll add them.*

+{% image 'da-vinci-7' 'Da Vinci's drawings %}

 ## Transcript

+{% aside %}

-*Note that this transcript will be **machine-generated**, by a model which makes frequent mistakes and sometimes hallucinates entire sentences.
-Please check with the original audio before using this transcript to quote our guest.*
+Note that this transcript is **machine-generated**, by a model which makes frequent mistakes and sometimes hallucinates entire sentences.
+Please check with the original audio before using this transcript to quote our guest.

+{% endaside %}

 ### Intro